andrewhenin/tic-tac-toe/README.md

 - [ ] 5. **Display Player's Turn:** As a player, I want to see a visual indication of whose turn it is (displaying "Player X's Turn" or "Player O's Turn").

-- [ ] 6. **Undo Move:**
+- [x] 6. **Undo Moves:**
-As a player, I want to be able to undo my last move during the game.
+As a player, I want to be able to undo my move during the game.

-- [ ] 7. **Reset the Game:** As a player, I want to be able to reset the game to its initial state to play another round.
+- [x] 7. **Reset the Game:** As a player, I want to be able to reset the game to its initial state to play another round.

 ### Stetch: